EEN421/EEN421.github.io/_posts/QWEN.md

 It wasn't.

 Once you've picked a model small enough to fit comfortably into memory, the much more obvious constraint on a Raspberry Pi is **compute**.
+Not how much data the board can hold — how fast its CPU can chew through transformer math without a GPU doing the heavy lifting.

 Ollama supports ARM64 Linux, so running it on a 64-bit Raspberry Pi OS installation is straightforward.
 But there is no NVIDIA GPU hiding underneath the Pi's heatsink waiting to accelerate transformer inference.
-For this build, the work is being done by the CPU.
+For this build, the work is being done entirely by the Cortex-A72.
+All four of them.
+Slowly.

 That means the experience is not: